- Ph.D., University of California, Berkeley

 Karen Chapple, Ph.D., is a Professor of City and Regional Planning at the University of California, Berkeley.
-Chapple specializes in housing, community and economic development, as well as regional planning.
+Chapple studies the governance, planning, and development of regions in the U.S. and Latin America, with a focus on housing and economic development.
+Her recent book (Routledge, 2015) is entitled Planning Sustainable Cities and Regions: Towards More Equitable Development.
+She is currently finishing two books: Transit-Oriented Displacement?
+The Effects of Smarter Growth on Communities (with Anastasia Loukaitou-Sideris, MIT Press, 2018), and Fragile Governance and Local Economic Development: Evidence from Peripheral Regions in Latin America (with Sergio Montero, Routledge, 2018).
 She has most recently published on job creation on industrial land (in Economic Development Quarterly), regional governance in rural Peru (in the Journal of Rural Studies), and accessory dwelling units as a smart growth policy (in the Journal of Urbanism).
-Her recent book (Routledge, September 2014) is entitled Planning Sustainable Cities and Regions: Towards More Equitable Development.
 In Fall 2015, she launched the Urban Displacement Project, a research portal examining patterns of residential, commercial, and industrial displacement, as well as policy and planning solutions.
 In 2015, Chapple's work on climate change and tax policy won the UC-wide competition for the Bacon Public Lectureship, which promotes evidence-based public policy and creative thinking for the public good.

 Chapple holds a B.A. in Urban Studies from Columbia University, an M.S.C.R.P from the Pratt Institute, and a Ph.D. from UC Berkeley.
 She has served on the faculties of the University of Minnesota and the University of Pennsylvania, in addition to UC Berkeley.
 From 2006-2009, she held the Theodore Bo and Doris Shoong Lee Chair in Environmental Design.
 She is a founding member of the MacArthur Foundation's Research Network on Building Resilient Regions.
 Prior to academia, Chapple spent ten years as a practicing planner in economic development, land use, and transportation in New York and San Francisco.